The holidays can be about more than just spending. This season, give yourself the gift of savings with this holiday savings challenge.

 Rework As Needed

-If you aren’t content with your projections, feel free to modify your plan.
-Don’t feel compelled to remove things off your list if you don’t want to.
-All you need is a little creativity.
-Can you, for example, pack snacks for the road or make your holiday party a potluck?
+If you aren’t content with your projections from last year, feel free to modify your plan.
+If you don’t want to remove things from your must-have list, you don’t have to – all you need is a little creativity.
+For example, can you pack snacks for road trips or make your holiday party a potluck?

-You don’t always have to spend as much as you think.
+You don’t always have to spend as much as you might initially think.
 Find ways to save.

-Matching a dollar spent for a dollar saved is our way of enjoying today while investing in our tomorrow.
+Matching a dollar spent for a dollar saved is one way of enjoying today while investing in tomorrow.

 If you find yourself in a situation in which you can no longer afford to save, the real question becomes can you really afford to spend.